johnx25bd/os-blogs/drafts/guide-to-spatial-data/4-SPATIAL-WEB-DEVELOPERS.md

 # 4: Spatial for Web Developers

-How a web map works
+How a web map works: emphasising VISUALISATION.

 - HTML
 - CSS
 - JavaScript